 What to expect at your first meeting with a divorce solicitor

 We understand that meeting with a solicitor can be a daunting and unusual event for many.
-With the added uncertainty, stress and emotion of a relationship breakdown, the lead up to an initial meeting with a divorce solicitor can result in a significant amount of apprehension.
+With the added uncertainty, stress and emotion of a relationship breakdown, the lead up to an initial meeting with a family solicitor can result in a significant amount of apprehension.

 At Steele Raymond, it is our aim to provide a ‘safe space’ in which you are free discuss these matters in way that is most comfortable.
 In doing so, it is our hope that your first meeting with one of our divorce solicitors is tailored to your specific needs and is as unimposing as possible.